nsidn98/nsidn98.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate in the AeroAstro Department at MIT.
+Hello, I am currently a PhD candidate in the AeroAstro Department at MIT.
 My research interest lies in multi-agent robotics especially in partially observable settings with limited communication bandwidth.
 I am also interested in the interpretability of learning-based methods for autonomous navigation.
 I have combined tools like multi-agent reinforcement learning (MARL), graph neural networks, foundational models, and language models for my research.

 My PhD thesis is on learning-based methods for multi-agent robotics focussing on: